drfoxvet/drfoxvet-net/site/content/post/dr-foxs-good-dog-cookie-recipe.md

 Most of these ingredients you can find in any health store or good supermarket, and ideally, all should be organically certified.
 Buckwheat, a flowering plant, produces  one of the most nutritious grains or groats, naturally lacking in gluten.

-You can also add unsweetened shredded coconut, minced dog grass or wheat grass, and try some ginger for car sick dogs, and turmeric for arthritic ones.
+You can also add minced dog grass or wheat grass, and try some ginger for car sick dogs, and turmeric for arthritic ones.
 All will help dogs with digestive problems.